ESPHome CO2 sensor

 Dashboard Mushroom entity

-Show a green icon, without any text, if the level is less the 800 ppm, less than 1200 ppm yellow, less than 1500 ppm red.
+Show a green icon, without any text, if the level is less than 800 ppm, less than 1200 ppm yellow, and less than 1500 ppm red.

 # Sourcecode by vdbrink.github.io